ACE buys upmarket Chubb in biggest ever insurance takeover

-Swiss insurance giant ACE Ltd ACE.N will buy upmarket property insurer Chubb Corp (CB.N) for $28.3 billion (18.09 billion pounds) to get access to wealthy clients who pay higher premiums at a time when fierce competition has cut deeply into the industry's profit margins.
+Swiss insurance giant ACE Ltd ACE.N will buy upmarket property insurer Chubb Corp (CB.N) for $28.3 billion to get access to wealthy clients who pay higher premiums at a time when fierce competition has cut deeply into the industry's profit margins.

 The takeover, the biggest ever in the insurance sector, will create the world's largest property and casualty insurer by underwriting income.